-Alexander Street Press (recently acquired by ProQuest Publishing) is a leading publisher of media for scholarly research.
+Alexander Street Press is a leading publisher of media for scholarly research.
 They’ve experienced rapid growth over the past few years, and their collateral was in need of a redesign to better organize and present ever-expanding forms of media in diverse content areas.
 The previous brochure designs were challenging to tell apart, and with dozens of brochures being used for various sales and marketing efforts, a visual system was needed to distinguish the type and diversity of content within these communications.

 Our solution: a clean, modern design style that would integrate seamlessly with subject-specific photography.
 The large semi-transparent circle graphic complements the logo mark and transparency helps this element to work well within a wide variety of photographic applications.